John-Colvin/YAIDIP/README.md

 }
 ```

 A more flexible approach, embodied by the classic `printf` family of C functions and carried over to D standard library functions such as `std.format.format` and `std.stdio.writefln`, is to use *format strings* that provide the string fragments intermixed with conventionally defined *formatting specifiers*.
-Specialized functions take such format strings followed by the data to be formatted, and replace each formatting directive with suitably formatted data:
+Specialized functions take such format strings followed by the arguments to be formatted and replace each formatting directive with suitably formatted data:

 ```d
 void f2(string name) {